ISISComputingGroup/ibex_developers_manual/Reflectometry-Glossary.md

 ## F

+**Flux:** The number of neutrons passing through a given point (e.g. a monitor, a detector) at any one time.

 **Footprint:** The surface area of the sample illuminated by the neutron beam.
 Depends on the incident angle and slit gap sizes.

 ## G